jkliff/consolemenu.py/README.md

 Produces a multi-option prompt with selection possible through keyboard UP and DOWN strokes.

 - The function menu_prompt returns the index of the selected option.
-- If called as a script, prints to stdout the option (useful to build interactive shells scripts from languages othar than Python).
+- If called as a script, prints to stdout the option (useful to build interactive shells scripts from languages other than Python).

 Example as shell utility: